2017 United Kingdom general election: Date and cost of the election

 The Fixed-term Parliaments Act 2011 introduced fixed-term Parliaments to the United Kingdom, with elections scheduled every five years since the general election on 7 May 2015.
 This removed the power of the Prime Minister, using the royal prerogative, to dissolve Parliament before its five-year maximum length.
 The Act permitted early dissolution if the House of Commons voted by a supermajority of two-thirds of the entire membership of the House.

 On 18 April 2017, Prime Minister Theresa May announced she would seek an election on 8 June, despite previously ruling out an early election.
 A House of Commons motion to allow this was passed on 19 April, with 522 votes for and 13 against, a majority of 509.
 The motion was supported by the Conservatives, Labour, the Liberal Democrats and the Greens, while the SNP abstained.
 Nine Labour MPs, one SDLP MP and three independents (Sylvia Hermon and two former SNP MPs, Natalie McGarry and Michelle Thomson) voted against the motion.

 Labour leader Jeremy Corbyn supported the early election, as did Liberal Democrat leader Tim Farron and the Green Party.
 The SNP stated that it was in favour of fixed-term parliaments, and would abstain in the House of Commons vote.
-UKIP leader Paul Nuttall and First Minister of Wales Carwyn Jones criticised May for being opportunistic in the timing of the election, motivated by the then strong position of the Conservative Party in the opinion polls.
+UKIP leader Paul Nuttall and First Minister of Wales Carwyn Jones criticised May for being opportunistic in the timing of the election, motivated by the strong position of the Conservative Party in the opinion polls.

 On 25 April, the election date was confirmed as 8 June, with dissolution on 3 May.
 The government announced that it intended for the next parliament to assemble on 13 June, with the state opening on 19 June.